azeam/powerupp/README.md

 If you have set custom values elsewhere before using this program or delete the default files after creating them, *beware that the default "safe" values may not be correct*.
 The "safe" limits are set to the values present in AMD:s OverDrive table (same as in Wattman etc.), if available.

 When you apply your settings they will immediately take effect, but will not persist a reboot.
-Note that ALL the displayed values will be written to the pp_table when hitting *apply*, altering one value at a time is advisable.
+Note that ALL the displayed values will be written to the pp_table when pressing "Apply current", altering one value at a time is advisable.
 All values presented are the maximum values, at the highest working state of the graphics card (where applicable).

-To keep the current settings active after a reboot, press the "persistent save" button.
+To keep the current settings active after a reboot, press the "Persistent save" button.
 This will create a bash script in the user config folder and a systemd file that loads the script on system startup.
+Note that "Persistent save" will read and save the values displayed in the application and not the currently active settings.